 The FASB has issued authoritative guidance for management on how to assess whether substantial doubt exists regarding an entity's ability to continue as a going concern and guidance on how to prepare related footnote disclosures.
 The guidance will require management to evaluate whether there are conditions or events that raise substantial doubt about an entity's ability to continue as a going concern for one year from the date the financial statements are issued.
-The Company has adopted the new guidance for the period ended December 31, 2016.
-Refer to Note 1 for further discussion.
+The guidance is effective for annual reporting periods beginning after December 15, 2016.
+As of December 31, 2015, the Company does not expect the guidance to impact future disclosures.